strongself/The-Book-of-VIPER/english/code-generation.md

 #### New module generation

 Generation of a new module is performed by calling `generamba gen ModuleName TemplateName`.
-As a result, it will create all files described in the given template - besides they will be added to Xcode project, as well as to the file system.
+As a result, it will create all files described in the given template - and they will be added to Xcode project, as well as to the file system.

 #### Working with templates

 All templates which are used in the current project is described in `Rambafile`.
 The call to `generamba template install` will install provided templates one by one - either from a local folder or from a remote git repository or even from template catalog([including shared ones](https://github.com/rambler-ios/generamba-catalog)).
 All templates are stored in the project’s `Templates` folder.

-The full list of commands and their options can be found in out [wiki](https://github.com/rambler-ios/Generamba/wiki/Available-Commands).
+The full list of commands and their options can be found in our [wiki](https://github.com/rambler-ios/Generamba/wiki/Available-Commands).

 The project is open sourced, so everyone who is willing [can help us in development, send us bug reports and share your ideas](https://github.com/rambler-ios/Generamba/issues).
 Besides, we will be happy to add new templates to [our catalog](https://github.com/rambler-ios/generamba-catalog) via Pull Requests.